pivotal/docs-tap/scc/ootb-supply-chain-testing-with-jenkins.hbs.md

-# Out of the Box Supply Chain with testing on Jenkins
+# Out of the Box Supply Chain with testing on Jenkins for Supply Chain Choreographer

+This topic provides an overview of Out of the Box Supply Chain with testing on Jenkins for Supply Chain Choreographer.

 The Out of the Box templates package now includes a Tekton `ClusterTask` resource, which triggers a build for a specified Jenkins job.